Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 2.. **Custom schema naming macros.**
 By default, dbt is [generating a schema name](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/using-custom-schemas) by appending it to the target schema environment name(dev, prod).
 In this lab we are going to show you a quick way to override this macro, making our schema names to look exactly the same between dev and prod databases.
-For this, lets create a file **macros\call_me_anything_you_want.sql** with the following content:
+For this, let's create a file **macros\call_me_anything_you_want.sql** with the following content:

 ```YAML
 {% macro generate_schema_name(custom_schema_name, node) -%}